 If you are not planning to enter Petra until tomorrow, spend the morning relaxing at the Dead Sea and travel to Petra in the afternoon.

-Another alternative is to travel via to Kerak on the way to visit Kerak Castle, an impressive crusader castle built in the twelfth century.
+Another alternative is to travel via Kerak on the way, and visit Kerak Castle, an impressive crusader castle built in the twelfth century.

 Day Six – Petra

 Today you will get your first glimpse of the famous Treasury of Petra, Jordan!
 Get up early – truely, you will thank me later!
 Petra opens at 6am and it really is worth making the effort to get there as soon as you can after that.
 We visited in late October, and even then by late morning temperatures were very warm because there is little shade.
 Visiting early will also mean you avoid the crowds.
 Many people do day trips to Petra from other places in the region and mostly they do not arrive until around 10am.

 By early afternoon you can be back at your accommodation relaxing and recovering from all the walking, especially if you plan to do the Petra by Night tour in the evening.

 Day Seven – Petra

 Spend a second day exploring Petra.
 Ensure you do some of the lesser hikes as that is where I found the most beautiful and interesting things.
 Again return to your hotel when the day gets too warm, and rest.
 Perhaps it is tonight you will do the Petra by Night tour.